flutter/website/src/_includes/docs/install/reqs/macos/base.md

 #### Development tools
 {:.no_toc}

-Download and install the macOS version of the following packages:
+Download and install the latest macOS version of the following packages:

 {% include docs/install/reqs/macos/software.md target=target %}

 The developers of the preceding software provide support for those products.
 To troubleshoot installation issues, consult that product's documentation.

+{% include /docs/install/reqs/flutter/flutter-doctor-precedence.md %}

 #### Text editor or integrated development environment
 {:.no_toc}